-- In-patient and day-patient diagnostic tests ordered or performed by a specialist. - (b) Oral surgical procedures listed in the Saga Schedule of Procedures and Fees.
+- (a) In-patient and day-patient diagnostic tests ordered or performed by a specialist. - (b) Oral surgical procedures listed in the Saga Schedule of Procedures and Fees.
 If you would like a copy of the Schedule of Procedures and Fees, please contact our Claims Personal Advisory Team. - (c) Cash benefit towards dental and optical care, dental accident, dental emergency and a health assessment if you have chosen the optional Health Cash Benefits Cover, as shown in the benefits table. - (d) First reconstructive surgery to restore function or appearance after an accident or following surgery for a medical condition, that was covered by your Saga Health Insurance, provided that: - we have covered you continuously under a Saga HealthPlan policy since before the accident or surgery happened; and - we agree the cost of the treatment before it is done (see also 6.2(p)).

-In the case of breast cancer the first reconstructive surgery means:
+In the case of breast cancer your first reconstructive surgery following a surgical procedure for breast cancer.
+We will cover:

-- one planned surgical procedure to reconstruct the diseased breast - one further planned surgical procedure to the other breast, when it has not been operated on, to improve symmetry
+- one planned surgical procedure to reconstruct the diseased breast - one planned surgical procedure to reconstruct the nipple